 The Short Story

-On returning to Australia, I resumed my studies, completed a major in Dutch Language and Literature at Melbourne University and then transferred to La Trobe University where I studied through to a Master’s degree in philosophy.
+One of my most exhilarating and formative experiences was living in Holland for two and a half years.
+On returning to Australia, I resumed my studies, completed a major in Dutch Language and Literature at Melbourne University and then transferred to La Trobe University where I studied through to a master’s degree in philosophy.
 My studies and immersion in another culture and language, together with my Catholic faith, form the biggest influences on my writing.
-But above and shaping those influences are my mother and father.
+But shaping those influences are my mother and father.
 One could not have wished for better or more principled parents.

 The longer Story

 Admitting you’re ‘still in the fifties’ to a particular class of people is like saying you’ve been in jail for the average person, with the difference that the disqualification from the first group would be irredeemable.
 Luckily, that does not worry me .

 To boast that one is still in the fifties is of course not to entertain some grandiose idea of transporting our Western Society in some sort of Star Trek mechanism back through time.
 There is no beaming us back in that sense – to state the obvious.
 But there is the ethos of the 1950s – an outlook that still exists, even if only as an ideal for some people who (mistakenly) think it lost forever.
 It is that framework of manners, law, custom, convention, (Christian) religion, morals, politics and the intellectually indefinable that my mind is rooted in and is far more than an abstract ideal.
 As manners and custom can be rejected, they can always be accepted again, regardless of the time.

 Saying I am still in the fifties is a satirical (even provocative) way of saying I am in that stream of Western Civilization that has come through from the British Isles to that land mass now called Australia.
 Australia is a unique form of that stream.